 PBI-05204 can be administered safely to patients with advanced cancers without exhibiting any evidence of cardiac toxicity.

-PBI-05204 produced stable and partial remissions in heavily pretreated cancer patients which is encouraging at this step of development.
+In a Phase I trial of PBI-05204 conducted at the University of Texas M. D. Anderson Cancer Center (Houston, TX) it was observed that the drug produced a series of stable responses and partial remissions in heavily pretreated cancer patients which is encouraging at this step of development.

 Continued examination of the anticancer efficacy of PBI-05204 against tumor 'spheroids' obtained from tumor biopsies resected from cancer patients but which are grown in culture are also very promising.
-This constitutes an in vitro "Phase II" series of studies pointing the direction for productive future clinical trials involving specific malignant diseases.
+This constitutes an ex vivo "Phase II" series of studies pointing the direction for productive future clinical trials involving specific malignant diseases.

 Further Information: See "Product Development" or "Contacts"

 Figure above shows a color-enhanced photomicrograph of a Nerium oleander leaf.

 Human tumor cell sensitivity to oleandrin is dependent on relative expression of Na+, K+ -ATPase subunits.
 Lin Y, Ho DH, Newman RA.
 J Exp Ther Oncol.
 2010;8(4):271-86.
 PMID: 21222360